Three Affordable Housing Programs for Seniors

 Check local housing authority websites and sign up for email or text alerts about open waitlists.

-Some nonprofits also provide notification services for when applications open.
+Some nonprofits also offer notification services to inform applicants when applications open.

 ✅ Get Help from Local Resources